magento/merchdocs/src/catalog/product-price-minimum-advertised-configure.md

 title: Configuring MAP
 ---

-Your store’s MAP settings can be applied to all products in your catalog, or configured for specific products.
-When Minimum Advertised Price is enabled globally, all product prices in the storefront are hidden from view.
+Your store’s Minimum Advertised Price (MAP) settings can be applied to all products in your catalog or configured for specific products.
+When MAP is enabled globally, all product prices in the storefront are hidden from view.
 There are a variety of configuration options that you can use to remain in compliance with the terms of your agreement with the manufacturer, while still offering your customers a better price.

 ![]({% link images/images/storefront-msrp-on-gesture.png %}){: .zoom}
 _Actual Price Appears “On Gesture”_